input-output-hk/marlowe-cardano/marlowe-cli/examples/escrow/everything-is-alright.md

 MEDIATION_DEADLINE=$((NOW+4*24*HOUR))
 ```

-* The current slot is 4861331.
+* The current slot is 31250.
-* The buyer Thomas Middleton must pay before Wed, 13 Apr 2022 19:16:11 +0000.
+* The buyer Thomas Middleton must pay before Sat, 16 Apr 2022 00:01:21 +0000.
-* They buyer Thomas Middleton has until Thu, 14 Apr 2022 19:16:11 +0000 to complain.
+* They buyer Thomas Middleton has until Sun, 17 Apr 2022 00:01:21 +0000 to complain.
-* The seller Francis Beaumont has until Fri, 15 Apr 2022 19:16:11 +0000 to dispute a complaint.
+* The seller Francis Beaumont has until Mon, 18 Apr 2022 00:01:21 +0000 to dispute a complaint.
-* The mediator Christopher Marlowe has until Sat, 16 Apr 2022 19:16:11 +0000 to decide on a disputed complaint.
+* The mediator Christopher Marlowe has until Tue, 19 Apr 2022 00:01:21 +0000 to decide on a disputed complaint.

 The contract also involves the price of the good exchanged and a minimum-ADA value.